 Regional Seroreactivity and Vector-Borne Disease Co-Exposures in Dogs in the U.S.

 Abstract Vector-borne disease (VBD) pathogens remain an emerging health concern for animals and humans throughout the world.
 Surveillance studies of ticks and humans have made substantial contributions to our knowledge of VBD epidemiology trends, but long-term VBD surveillance data of dogs in the United States is limited.

 This seroreactivity study assessed US temporal and regional trends and co-exposures to Anaplasma, Babesia, Bartonella, Borrelia burgdorferi, Dirofilaria immitis, Ehrlichia spp., and spotted fever group Rickettsia in dogs from 2004-2010.
-Dog serum samples (N=14,496) were submitted to the North Carolina State University, College of Veterinary Medicine, Vector Borne Disease Diagnostic Laboratory for vector-borne pathogens diagnostic testing using immunofluorescent antibody (IFA) and enzyme-linked immunosorbent assay (ELISA) assays.
+Dog serum samples (N=14,496) were submitted to the North Carolina State University, College of Veterinary Medicine, Vector-Borne Disease Diagnostic Laboratory for vector-borne pathogens diagnostic testing using an immunofluorescent antibody (IFA) and enzyme-linked immunosorbent assay (ELISA) assays.

 These convenience samples were retrospectively reviewed and analyzed.
 The largest proportion of samples originated from the South (47.6%), with the highest percent of seroreactive samples observed in the Mid-Atlantic (43.4%), compared to other US regions.

 The overall seroreactivity of evaluated VBD antigens were Rickettsia rickettsia (10.4%), B. burgdorferi (5.2%), Ehrlichia spp.
 (4.3%), Bartonella henselae (3.8%), Anaplasma spp.
 (1.9%), Bartonella vinsonii subsp. berkhoffii (1.5%), Babesia canis (1.1%), and D. immitis (0.8%).